tsjoblad/rest_to_hyper/README.md

 ## Feedback and Issues
 Please submit an issue if you see any room for improvement or notice any issues.
 I'm still working on making everything as pythonic as possible. :)

+## Acknowledgements
+Outside of the Hyper API code (